 With our oral care guide, you can find out everything you need to know before buying or using the product.
-If you're ready to buy or want to see our selection, visit our oral care page.
+If you're ready to buy or want to see our selection, visit our dental products page.

 Your Guide To Oral Care

 Experience true oral refreshment with one of our advanced, science-led mouthwashes.
 By pulling together such brands as Marvis and iWhite, we’re able to offer a wide range of formulas, which takes in a whole host of preferences and specialties.

 What happens if you swallow mouthwash?

 Swallowing mouthwash is never good, especially if it contains fluoride or ethanol.
 These two ingredients are often found in mouthwash and can be poisonous to the human body when consumed in large doses.